dheepakg/dheepakg.github.io/about.md

 I am *nix user since '13.
 Moved to Mac recently.
 Started with Windows, got attracted to FOSS and then migrated to Ubuntu to Zorin OS.
 Eventually switching to MacOS.
 Somehow in '14, got attracted to Python.
 Till then slowly learning the nuts and bolts of Python.
 Now, I'll say I'm intermediate fluency in Python.

 I love history.
-Politically libertarian, believing state and religion should stay apart.
+Politically a libertarian, believing state and religion should stay apart.
 Trying to be a rebel child, I did thought Communism is a right way to go.
 Then the reality slapped hard, enrolled into Capitalism.

 A DC fan.
 A Sherlockian.